-At September 30, 2017, the Board reported a \$50 receivable from the City of Calera resulting from work performed by the Board on City projects.
+At September 30, 2019, the Board reported a \$19,789 payable to the City of Calera resulting from administrative expenses paid by the City and work performed by the Board on City projects.

 The Board leases space at City Hall and the City Shop Building from the City of Calera.
-Rent charged during the year ended September 30, 2017, was \$17,000.
+Rent charged during the year ended September 30, 2019, was \$17,000.